zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 ### Impact KPI
 Each portfolio company is assigned a **Impact KPI Score** of 0 or 10 according to whether it actively monitors at least one impact KPI.

-The portfolio is then assigned a **Portfolio Impact KPI Score** by averaging the scores across all portfolio companies.
+The portfolio is then assigned a **Portfolio Impact KPI Score** by averaging the scores across all portfolio companies with available data.

 ## Aggregation
 Through the processes described above, the portfolio is assigned a score for each of the measures described in the Introduction.
 Once all of these score have been calculated, category scores can be assigned for the portfolio.